Chiang Mai panorama. The market where the seven buyer mistakes get expensive

 Mistake 1: Treating Chiang Mai Like Bangkok or Phuket

 The single most expensive framing error a foreign buyer can make.
 Bangkok pricing logic assumes mass transit and corporate tenant pools.
 Phuket logic assumes short-stay tourism arbitrage.
 Chiang Mai obeys neither.
 It is a low-rise moat city dominated by long-stay digital workers, snowbird retirees, and a domestic Thai middle class.
+The foreign-buyer checklist that stops these mistakes.

 When buyers import Bangkok or Phuket assumptions, they make systematic errors.
 They overpay for "view" in a city where Doi Suthep is visible from half the rooftops.
 They underweight walkability in a market where café density is the real tenant magnet.
 They assume Sky Train-adjacency premiums in a city without a Sky Train.
 They model short-stay nightly rates in a sub-district built for thirty-day digital nomad stays.

 The fix: spend a week in Chiang Mai before you shortlist anything.
 Walk Nimman.
 Scooter Santitham.
 Eat inside the Old City moat.
 Drive to Hang Dong and Mae Hia.
 Each sub-district is a different game.
 The Chiang Mai property market in 2026 cannot be modelled from Bangkok comps.
+Which is why the protocol that automates this exists as a $20 PDF.

 Mistake 2: Skipping the Juristic Person Conversation

 I have lost count of how many foreign buyers I have met who closed on a Chiang Mai condo without ever speaking to the juristic person of the building.
 This is the second-most-expensive mistake on the list, and arguably the most preventable.
+The due-diligence sequence in full.

 The juristic person is the legal entity managing the building.
 They hold the sinking-fund balance.
 They schedule major works.
 They maintain the foreign freehold quota register.
 They are the single most informative party in the entire transaction, and they are usually willing to answer questions if you call.
 Functional buildings have functional management.
+The sinking-fund line item nobody explains.

 If the juristic person does not answer the phone, that is itself a result.
 If they answer and cannot produce a sinking-fund balance, that is a result.
 If they answer and the quota register is unclear, that is a result.
 All three results should kill the unit from your shortlist.